shipio/shipio-example-ios/README.md

 ![alt text](https://raw.github.com/cisimple-team/cisimple-example-ios/master/readme-images/screenshot1.png "Screenshot 1")

-### 2. Select "Use Another Repsoitory" to expose the url and branch input fields.
-Use the url of this repository (https://github.com/cisimple-team/cisimple-example-ios.git) and set the branch to master, then click "Create Job".
+### 2. Select "Use Another Repository" to expose the url and branch input fields.
+Use the url of this repository (https://github.com/shipio/shipio-example-ios.git) and set the branch to master, then click "Create Job".

 ![alt text](https://raw.github.com/cisimple-team/cisimple-example-ios/master/readme-images/screenshot2.png "Screenshot 2")